abhishekmunie/heroku-buildpack-static-js/README.md

            -----> compiling main.js...done
            ...
            done.
-    -----> Creating default nginx configuration.done
-    -----> Fetching nginx binaries
-    -----> Vendoring nginx 1.0.14
-    -----> Discovering process types
+           ...
            Procfile declares types          -> (none)
            Default types for Static-JS -> web
     ...

-The buildpack will detect your app as Static JS if it has the file `_staticjs.yml` in the `root`.
-At present `_staticjs.yml` doesn't support any configuration.
+The buildpack will detect your app as Static JS if it has the file `_static_js.cfg` in the `root`.
+At present `_static_js.cfg` doesn't support any configuration.
-You can set custom nginx config as described for [heroku-buildpack-nginx](https://github.com/abhishekmunie/heroku-buildpack-nginx).
+You can set custom static server config as described for [heroku-buildpack-static](https://github.com/abhishekmunie/heroku-buildpack-static).

 If the app has `Cakefile` in root it will be compiled using [Cake](http://coffeescript.org/#cake).